-WWF has a solid presence in the ASER.
-Legally, implementation of the ASER Strategy is the responsibility of each WWF National Organization (NO) or Programme Office (PO).
+All four ASER countries have a solid WWF presence.
+Legally, implementation of ASER is the responsibility of each WWF National Organization (NO) or Programme Office (PO).
 However, to better coordinate the WWF ASER work, the WWF ASER Steering Committee (SC) was set up in 2005.
 It represents an agreement between funding and executing WWF parties, and staff members from WWF International, WWF Netherlands and both WWF Russia and WWF Mongolia always take part in the SC, with ad hoc attendance by representatives from China and Kazakhstan.
 The WWF ASER SC is meant to facilitate the project and programme process and is therefore the main decision maker.

 The WWF ASER SC physically meets once a year somewhere in the Altai-Sayan, and virtual meetings are organized regularly.
 As part of the renewed ASER strategy, WWF wishes to revitalize the Steering Committee, by 1) inviting permanent representation of all four countries, and 2) employing an Ecoregion Facilitator.
 The Ecoregion Facilitator facilitates the implementation of the ASER Strategy by helping the different countries and WWF offices with fundraising, networking and assisting the SC and the different staff on country level to implement the ASER Strategy.
 Each country has its own point of contact or entity which is responsible for the execution of the ASER Strategy and coordinates the relevant field offices and staff.
 The relevant field staff and offices are responsible for the actual work.
-Figure 10 (next page) shows the four basic levels that WWF sees as necessary to guarantee its own functioning.
+The diagram below shows the four basic levels that WWF sees as necessary to guarantee its own functioning.